okankaraduman/simplecliapp/README.md

 - [Adding to Terminal](#adding-to-terminal)

 ## Introduction
-This program creates a command line application with the help of go.
+This projects aims to create a CLI in GO.
 It can run parallel with the help of [goroutine](https://pkg.go.dev/github.com/dc0d/goroutines).

 - For installation and running check out [build&run](#build-and-run)